Write for us

 • Why you are the right person to write this story, including relevant clips (e.g. past examples of your writing) if you have them.

-Please note: as a rule, we do not publish broad personal narratives (e.g. “my life with Long COVID”), as these narratives are common across other media outlets.
+Please note: we do not publish broad personal narratives (e.g. “my life with Long COVID”), as these narratives are common across other media outlets.
 Rather, we look for our commentary articles to offer novel perspectives or arguments to the Long COVID and related disease community.
 We recommend pitching such personal narratives to local news outlets or other publications where they may help educate people who are unaware of Long COVID.

 We pay $400 for essays of 1000-1200 words and publish 2-3 of these stories per month.